StefanoMagni/ModellingRegulatorsFOXP3/README.md

 2. Make sure you have installed Matlab (we developed the code under version 2016b, so we suggest this or subsequent versions).
 3. Open Matlab.
 4. Select the script corresponding to the analysis you are interested in running, and run it.

-## Brief description of each script's structure and function

-WORK IN PROGRESS